‘With an accent’: How Deepa Bhasthi translated International Booker Prize-shortlisted ‘Heart Lamp’

 Heart Lamp is not only a big achievement for Kannada literature, but also a gift to a global readership.
 It gestures to the fabulous possibilities in Indian language fiction, the remarkable wealth of voices, and the richness of the short fiction form, which has so often been undermined.

 Besides translating, Bhasthi also writes fiction, and her cultural criticism, essays, columns and journalism have been published in more than 40 national and international publications.
-Last month, Pratham Books published Bhasthi’s book Champi and the Fig Tree, which she wrote and translated for children.
+Last month, Pratham Books published her book Champi and the Fig Tree, which she wrote and translated for children.

 In a conversation with Scroll, Bhasthi spoke about her collaboration with Mushtaq, her translation philosophy, and how the stories in Heart Lamp reminded her that we are all “same-same.”